pSeven Enterprise deployment¶

 pseven-rl

-in example commands.
+with that namespace in the example commands.

 -